iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-3-(WIP).md

         //This will be called when we click the button that this script will be attached to public void OnCreateClick()
         {
+            //LOG IN AS GUEST
+            //This is part of the error in judgment.
+In order for the serverside code to work
+            //and the gameServer to connect to the client properly, it needs to be authenticated.
+            //To get around this, we're going to trigger the "Guest access" by default before we
+            //spawn the gameserver.
+            //I will provide a tutorial at a later date to explain how the authModule works and how
+            //to write your own.
+                var promise = Msf.Events.FireWithPromise(Msf.EventNames.ShowLoading, "Logging in");
+                Msf.Client.Auth.LogInAsGuest((accInfo, error) =>
+                {
+                    promise.Finish();

+                    if (accInfo == null)
+                    {
+                        Msf.Events.Fire(Msf.EventNames.ShowDialogBox, DialogBoxData.CreateError(error));
+                        Logs.Error(error);
+                    }
+                });

             //There can be more or fewer settings included, we're going to keep this simple. var settings = new Dictionary<string, string>
             {